isis-santos-costa/when-passengers-meet-drivers/README.md

 **What does a marketplace do?**
 A marketplace dedicates to making supply meet demand.
 Depending on the market that it serves, some requirements may be present, with lesser or greater importance, such as safety, timeliness, accuracy, quality.

 This repository is part of a study on **ride-hailing** marketplaces.
 In this business field, **timeliness** is key.
-Focusing on this issue, **a framework is presented here**, designed to bring an understanding of the points of correspondence and contrast in the daily and weekly schedules of the different sides of a ride-hailing app.
+Focusing on the issue, **a framework is presented here**, designed to bring an understanding of the points of correspondence and contrast in the daily and weekly schedules of the different sides of a ride-hailing app.

 Specifically, the search is for insights on the following questions: